-The BSCP is a relay logic type controller that receives a level signal from the station influent channel, and signals from the bar screen mechanism.
-Relays and timers operate the reversing contactor to run the bar screen to clear the channel.
+The BSCP is a relay logic-type controller that receives a level signal from the station influent channel, and signals from the bar screen unit.
+Relays and timers operate the reversing contactor to run the bar screen rake and clear the channel.
 The BSCP operates relays that initiate alarms to the station radio telemetry panel.